prasanna-lmsace/mod_pulse/README.md

 ***Sort***

-It provides users with the ability to arrange and display a list of automation templates in a Alphabetic order by the 'Preferences'.
+It provides with the ability to arrange and display a list of automation templates in a alphabetic order by the 'Reference' parameter.

 ***Filter***

-It enables to filter and display a list of templates based on predefined categories.
+It provides the capability to filter and display a list of templates based on course categories.

-***Circle with Icon***
+***Template icon***

-The icon represents the enabled actions in the automation template.
-The following actions are available: 'Notification,' 'Assignment,' 'Membership,' and 'Skills'.
+The 'Bell' icon represents the actions enabled for notifications in the automation template.
+The available actions include 'Notification,' 'Assignment,' 'Membership,' and 'Skills.'

-***Template Title Name***
+***Template Title***

 The title of the automation template should provide a generic explanation of its purpose.

-***Pencil icon***
+***Edit Title***

-You can edit the template title by clicking on the pencil icon next to it.
+To modify the template title, simply click on the pencil icon located next to the template title.

 ***Notification Pills***

 The pills provide additional important information about the automation template.
-In this case, it explains that it's a notification
+In this case, it explains that it's a notification.

-***Preferences***
+***Reference***

 This serves as the reference for the template, providing a unique identifier.
 It will be part of the unique identifier for the automation instance.

-***Cog icon***
+***Edit Settings***

-Click on this icon to edit the template.
+To make changes to the template, click on the 'Cog' icon.

-***Eye icon***
+***Visibility***

-Click on this icon to toggle the visibility of a template.
-A template that is not visible will be hidden in courses.
-Existing automation instances will still be available, but new ones cannot be added anymore.
+To adjust the visibility of a template, simply click on the 'Eye' icon.
+A template set to 'Not Visible' will be concealed within courses.
+Existing automation instances will remain accessible, but new instances cannot be created

-***Toggle Button***
+***Status***

 Use this toggle to enable or disable a template.
 When a template is disabled, it also disables all automation instances unless they are locally enabled using an override.
+Enabling or disabling the template triggers the display of a modal window, allowing you to update the status of either the template alone or both the template and its instances.

 ***Number of Automation template instances Badge***

-How many automation instances are using the template?
-The number in brackets indicates the number of disabled instances.
+The count of automation instances currently utilizing the template is displayed, with the number in brackets indicating the quantity of disabled instances.

-# General settings
+## General settings

 1. **Title**

    Provide a title for this automation template.
-This title is for administrative purposes and helps in identifying the template.
+This title is intended for administrative purposes and helps in identifying the template.

-2. **Preference**
+2. **Reference**

    Assign a reference to this automation template.
 This identifier is also for administrative purposes and assists in uniquely identifying the template.